leterDieu/Stellarity-mcoc/README.md

 Stellarity started off as a direct port of [Far End](https://www.planetminecraft.com/data-pack/far-end-ender-expansion-datapack-v0-1/), for a server called Azalea Network, but grew into its own independent project as time passed.

 Needless to say, **the pack is now nothing like its predecessor**.
 Everything has changed drastically, with more changes to the original being made each day.

+# Notes
+- There is an [optional resource pack for Stellarity](https://github.com/kohy-creates/Stellarity/actions/workflows/build-resourcepack.yml).
+It isn't required at all, but it allows all new items to have custom textures!
+- Stellarity is incompatible with [Nullscape](https://www.curseforge.com/minecraft/mc-mods/nullscape).
+Other End mods were **untested**.
+- Adding it to an already existing world requires you to reset The End. (or just use a new world)